TA Training Program Overview

 - fund TA training programs with small grants

-If you are a department chair or a faculty member who supervises TAs and want to discuss training programs for them, please contact the appropriate Associate Director for your disciplinary area:
+If you are a department chair or a faculty member who supervises TAs and want to discuss training programs for them, please contact us at VPTL for a consultation:

 The literature on TA training recommends the following principles of program design: